-We put a system in place that typically has a shorter lead time than Lean-kanban, less WIP than Lean-kanban, yet “absorbs” variability of all types to provide extremely high on-time performance (98% or better, and we prefer 99% or better).
+We put a system in place that typically has a shorter lead time than Lean-kanban, has less WIP than Lean-kanban, yet “absorbs” variability of all types to provide extremely high on-time performance (98% or better, and we prefer 99% or better).

 You know, “Murphy” is alive and well in most organizations.
 Rather than building a system that means the people have to play whack-a-mole every time there’s any kind of a “blip” in circumstances, we build a system that is almost immune to Murphy-strikes.

-Does this mean we tolerate variability?
+Does this mean we simply tolerate variability?

 But first, we make our due-date performance immune to Murphy’s attempts to do harm.
 Then we can attack variability with impunity.

-Now, add to this that the company’s sales have been GROWING by more than $5 MM PER MONTH for several years, with all the implications on people and machine capacity, on plant layout, on everything … then be astonished to learn that for YEARS with the TOC in place, their on-time performance has been 99.85% while they have turned over their inventories at an astonishingly high rate.
+Now, add to this that the company’s sales grew by more than $5 MM PER MONTH for several years (and $7MM a month for several months).
+Think about all the implications for manpower and skills and machine capacity, on plant layout, on everything … then process the reality that for YEARS with the TOC in place, their on-time performance was 99.85% while they turned over their inventories at an astonishingly high rate.